-One of the greatest problems facing CRM and engagement software like Vega is making sure that your email goes to the user's inbox instead of going to the junk folder, truly, how many of us check our junk or spam folders regularly?
+One of the greatest problems facing CRM and engagement software like vega is making sure that your email goes to the user's inbox instead of going to the junk folder, truly, how many of us check our junk or spam folders regularly?

 Tip No 1: "Clean" Your Email List